-Staff should inform the Headmaster on any occasion when they notice broken, damaged, unclean, non-functioning or unsafe property inside or outside of the school buildings.
-The Headmaster will then communicate this to the Site Manager.
+Staff inform the Headmistress on any occasion when they notice broken, damaged, unclean, non-functioning, or unsafe property inside or outside of the school buildings.
+The Headmistress will then communicate this to the Site Manager.

-Dangerous equipment: If staff find themselves working with equipment which is unsafe or dangerous, they must stop using it immediately, ensure that no-one else uses it by labelling it as unsafe/putting it into storage etc. and reporting it to the Compliance Manager.
+Dangerous Equipment: If staff find themselves working with equipment which is unsafe or dangerous, they must stop using it immediately, ensure that no-one else uses it by labelling it as unsafe/putting it into storage etc. and reporting it to the Compliance Manager.